maths/moodle-qtype_stack/doc/en/Topics/Statistics.md

 It is worth being careful with using `i` as a sum index.
 Maxima may interpret this as the imaginary number `i`.

-todo: sample var default in r, pop default in maxima

 ## Example